 Other tv guest roles include in The 4400, CSI Miami and House M.D.
-Carter recent TV work was playing Jack Holden on the short-lived series “Viva Laughlin.”
-Carter also appeared in the 2008 short film “A Day’s Work” as ‘Zack’ followed by the features “Aliens in the Attic,” “Valentine’s Day” and “Arcadia Lost.”
+Carter also played Jack Holden on the short-lived series “Viva Laughlin.”
+He also appeared in the 2008 short film “A Day’s Work” as ‘Zack’ followed by the features “Aliens in the Attic,” “Valentine’s Day” and “Arcadia Lost.”

 Carter has moved smoothly from child and teen star roles and continues to appear on a regular basis in films and TV series like the recent Famous in Love from 2017.